Letter from Patron of Jamie's Concert

 Janice Ballard-Mather LTCL.
 BSc(Hons).
 MSc

 Dear Friends in Japan,

-I have known Noriko Ogawa for nearly nineteen years and we have developed a deep friendship and become very close.
+I have known Noriko Ogawa for more than 25 years and we have developed a deep friendship and become very close.
 She has been very supportive of both myself and my children as they were growing up and through all the difficult early years of living with Jamie’s autism, Noriko helped me to cope.

 I know how hard it is as a mother to care for your autistic child.
 There are always the practical issues - lack of sleep, trying to communicate, trying to understand your child to name but a few.
 But also, there is the shock and grief to overcome.
 These very real and tangible feelings are very hard to deal with and parents need so much help and support.
 I know that Noriko recognized how difficult these feelings are.
 I remember how she would help me through the long nights when Jamie was awake for hours by talking to me, and helping me to relax.
 This is so important and I know Noriko was able to see that, although Jamie was not easy to care for, the bond between mother and child is just as strong as if he was just another normal child.

 Keeping relaxed and strong is so important when caring for a child with special needs, it would be so good for mother of children with autism to be able to go to a first class concert and that they can really relax and enjoy beautiful music to calm their minds and lift their spirits.
 I know how much I appreciated listening to classical music.
 It meant so much to me to be able to have some time for myself.